 JC Alfier is a poet and collage artist-photographer.
 He was a finalist for the Missouri Laureate Prize in 2021.
 He is 2018 winner of the Angela Consolo Manckiewick Poetry Prize, from Lummox Press.
 In 2014 he won the Kithara Book Prize, judged by Dennis Maloney.
-Publication credits include Arkansas Review, Atlanta Review, The Carolina Quarterly, Columbia College Literary Review, Copper Nickel, december magazine, Emerson Review, Iron Horse Literary Review, Kestrel, Gargoyle, Hotel Amerika, Los Angeles Review, Louisville Review, The Midwest Quarterly, New Delta Review, New York Quarterly, Notre Dame Review, Penn Review, Poetry Ireland Review, South Carolina Review, Southern Poetry Review, Southwestern American Literature, The Stinging Fly and Texas Review.
-His latest collection of poems is The Shadow Field (Louisiana Literature Press, 2020).
-He is also author of Gone This Long: Southern Poems, The Wolf Yearling, Idyll for a Vanishing River, Fugue for a Desert Mountain, Anthem for Pacific Avenue: California Poems, Southbound Express to Bayhead: New Jersey Poems, The Red Stag at Carrbridge: Scotland Poems, Bleak Music: A Photo and poetry collaboration with poet Larry D. Thomas, The Storm Petrel: Poems of Ireland and The Color of Forgiveness -- co-authored with fellow editor Tobi Alfier.
+Publication credits include Arkansas Review, Atlanta Review, Blue Mesa Review, The Carolina Quarterly, Copper Nickel, Emerson Review, Faultline, Iron Horse Literary Review, Kestrel, Hotel Amerika, Los Angeles Review, The Midwest Quarterly, New Delta Review, New York Quarterly, Notre Dame Review, Penn Review, Poetry Ireland Review, South Carolina Review, and Southern Poetry Review.
+His latest collection of poems is The Shadow Field (Louisiana Literature Journal & Press, 2020).

 Truly imaginative writing can bring us back to the living presence of the grass, to the fields that feed us, to the cities we live in and the nature of the men and women among whom we live.